Are you looking for a guide on how to fix a messed-up tie dye shirt? Look no further!

 If you want to create a checkerboard pattern with partial stripes, start by stitching together two squares of the same color.

-Now, put one square of blue dye in the top left corner, and one square of yellow dye in the bottom right corner.
+Put one square of blue dye in the top left corner, and one square of yellow dye in the bottom right corner.

 Then, alternate colors every few inches so that the stripe is continuous.